Inorganic chemicals · 2024

 +Is there Bromide in Kansas City, KS tap water?

-Yes — Kansas City, KS's 2024 Consumer Confidence Report lists Bromide at 58 ug/L. Kansas City, KS's 2024 Consumer Confidence Report shows Bromide at or above the federal limit (5 ug/L MCL).
-Measured value is 11.6× the threshold.
+Yes — Kansas City, KS's 2024 Consumer Confidence Report lists Bromide at 58 ug/L. Kansas City, KS's 2024 report shows Bromide detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Bromide in drinking water?